Esra-Al/esra-al.github.io/contributions.md

 - <a href='https://www.mpg.de/wie-das-herz-die-wahrnehmung-beeinflusst'>Wie das Herz die Wahrnehmung beeinflusst</a>.
 Max Planck Newsroom.
 2020.

 - <a href='https://scienmag.com/feeling-with-the-heart/'>Feeling with the heart</a>.
 Scienmag.
 2020.

+- <a href='https://www.brainpost.co/weekly-brainpost/2020/5/19/how-the-heartbeat-influences-conscious-perception'>How the Heartbeat Influences Conscious Perception</a>.
+BrainPost.
+2020.